microsoft/fluentui/rfcs/packaging/package-structure.md

 <!-- As you enumerate possible solutions, try to keep track of the discarded ones.
 This should include why we discarded the solution. -->

+### Move legacy `@fluentui/react` to a servicing branch (forever version 8), version 9 is converged

+Since the legacy components currently in `@fluentui/react` are theoretically in maintenance mode, the package could potentially go in a servicing branch with the assumption that it will stay on major version 8 forever.
+Then version 9 of `@fluentui/react` in master would contain only converged components.

+While this is the cleanest path forward for the converged components, it's likely to be impractical due to many partners' extensive dependencies on the legacy components.

+Updating legacy components to internally use converged components is likely to be a key part of getting some partners to migrate, for bundle size reasons.
+If they're using new Button directly, but also using legacy components which use old Button (then multiply by the number of components that would actually end up duplicated), the bundle size impact is likely to be unacceptable.
+Using converged components in legacy would become much harder if the packages are in different branches.

+It's also likely not safe to assume that we'll never need to major rev the legacy components.
+One reason is the migration point mentioned above: using new components in old ones which don't have a converged version yet will in some cases require API changes.
+Another is that even if we declare the legacy components to be in maintenance mode, it wouldn't be surprising if at some point external forces required us (or partners) to introduce behavior and/or visual design changes large enough to require a new major version.

 ### "Insiders" channel and package

 During an earlier meeting about this topic, we came up with the idea of an "insiders" release channel: a way that early adoption partners could consume components in preview, and related communication channels.

 We decided not to use the "insiders" naming since it has some specific connotations/expectations attached, and while what we have in mind is similar, we don't want people to feel like we've over-promised/under-delivered based on their previous experience with more formalized insider programs.
 However, the `@fluentui/react-preview` proposal and early adopter Teams channel proposal stemmed from this idea.

+---

 ## Open Issues